notacatjs/dommit/Readme.md

 ### unsubscribeAll

 Unsubscribe all property change events.
-Used when a reactive instance is being torn down.
+Used when an instance is being torn down.

 ### set(prop, val)